yogindersingh/docker-container-funground/README.md

 # Docker files
 For reference some of the docker filed are present in the dockerFiles directory.

+# docker-compose files
+For reference some of the docker compose file are present in the docker-compose-files directory.

 # Git Repository
 https://github.com/yogindersingh/docker-container-funground